 The holiday season may seem far away, but now is the time to create your company’s end-of-year corporate holiday giving plan.

-Against this backdrop, the holiday season is a great time to show your company’s values and inspire your stakeholders.
+Against this backdrop, the holiday season is a great time to show your company’s values and inspire your clients and employees.
 Get involved with the community or miss out on an important engagement opportunity.
 But how can you create a corporate holiday giving plan that is both authentic and effective?

-Here are four ways for your company to make the season special for all your stakeholders.
+Here are four ways for your company to make the season special for all of your community.